sslover/node-express-api-boilerplate/readme.md

 	git commit -am "your commit message"
 	git push origin master
 	git push heroku master

-### Auto restart development server (optional)

-To auto restart your development server after you make some changes to your code.
-Install **Nodemon**.
-[Nodemon](https://github.com/remy/nodemon) will watch your files and restart the server for you.

-Install Nodemon.
-In Terminal type,

-	npm install -g nodemon

-There are two possible ways to use Nodemon.
-You can start the app with:

-	foreman run nodemon app.js

-Or with the helper script:

-	. devserver

-The **.nodemonignore** file will ignore certain files and directories from being watched.
-By default and for example we're ignoring /public folder.

 ### This App's Framework and NodeJS